jjoony93/jeonssa-HCI/DP4 Lo-fi Prototyping/report.md

 ### participant's reaction and expectation

 For the paper prototype, the test users were unfamiliar with using a paper UI, so they were relatively hesistant to play around with the prototype compared to using a digital prototype.
-Also, we tried to distinguish various forms(buttons, icons) from the inactive background by implementing different layers, but the user expected an interaction to occur by touching certain texts in background.
+Also, we tried to distinguish various forms(buttons, icons) from the inactive background by implementing different layers, but the user expected an interaction to occur by touching certain texts in background.<br>
 For the digital prototype, users seemed to felt very comfortable and familiar with testing digital prototype.
 They had to issues finding buttons.
 Instead of asking about UI, they mostly asked how this and that function works in the background, and they gave very specific and concrete suggestions.
 Many of the participants expected the prototype to actually work.
 They actually expected they could register into the waiting line, and expected to actually a text message.
 Unlike paper prototype, digital prototype clearly did not meet participants' expectation.
 ### Implementations from previous feedbacks